ovh/cds/docs/content/gettingstarted/concepts/why_cds.md

 +++
-title = "Why CDS?"
+title = "CDS - The origins"
 weight = 1

 +++

-## CDS - The origins

-Here are some principles of Continuous Delivery that have inspired the Continuous Delivery team @OVH:
+To build CDS, the development team took their inspiration from the Continuous Delivery principles:

 - The process for releasing/deploying software MUST be repeatable and reliable.
 - Automate everything!